 The Diagnosis of Gynecomastia

 When a male develops this condition, he should consult with a medical professional.
 Tests are often necessary to find the cause of the condition.
 It is important any serious medical conditions are eliminated as a potential cause.
 In most cases, the first step is a complete physical examination.
-One of the main characteristics of this of this condition are breast tissues larger than a diameter of 0.5 cm.
+One of the main characteristics of this condition is breast tissues larger than a diameter of 0.5 cm.
 It is important to ensure the medical profession has a complete medical history to help diagnose the cause of the condition.
 Numerous medical professionals will order tests including imaging studies or blood tests to help establish the cause.
-If there is any suspicion or indication of male breast cancer, the medical professional will order a mammography.
+If there is any suspicion or indication of male breast cancer, the medical professional will order mammography.

 Treatment is not always required because the condition can resolve by itself.
 If the cause of the condition is a specific medication, the individual should have the medication replaced with another drug by a physician.
 Once the medication is discontinued, the condition may be effectively reduced.
 There are two different medications that have shown the best results for the management and treatment of this condition.
 The first is testosterone replacement.
 This therapy is recommended for older males with a low testosterone level.